Get AstrillVPN at 83% OFF

 This protection is against hackers and malicious actors.
 In this day and age, we use the internet on a daily basis, and we do all sorts of things online.
 We work from home via an internet connection, we shop online, and we even share personal moments with our loved ones.
 All of this comes under our Personally Identifiable Information (PII).

 There’s a cyberattack every 39 seconds, and the victim can be anyone.
-Just last year (2021), around 1,862 data breach cases were reported, which was the highest ever number of data breaches ever.
+In 2021, around 1,862 data breach cases were reported, which was the highest ever number of data breaches ever.
 This is a clear indication that cyberthreats are growing at an exponential pace.
 Every day millions of cyberattacks are carried out globally and the ones that aren’t prepared for it face a great loss.

 Hackers, malicious third parties, and even general trackers on certain websites may collect user information for a variety of reasons.
-Most unwanted third parties may sell this information to advertisers, and some hackers may also sell it on the dark web for nefarious reasons.
+Most unwanted third parties may sell this information to advertisers.
+Some hackers may also sell it on the dark web for nefarious reasons.

-Some of this data may also be collected for political reasons, such as by government-sponsored hackers who may wish to further impose embargos and censorship upon activists or whistleblowers.
+Government-sponsored hackers may also collect some of this data for political reasons, aiming to further impose embargos and censorship on activists or whistleblowers.

 Why is cybersecurity important?

-Personally Identifiable Information (PII) includes, but isn’t limited to, your phone number, your email address, your financial information, and all sorts of other personal information that is best kept private.
+Personally Identifiable Information (PII) includes your phone number, email address, financial details, and other personal information that should remain private.

-Since most banking and personal apps require two-factor authentication, if your phone number isn’t in your control, you may face a lot of problems as your phone can be hacked.
-Your 2FA codes could be stolen from you, and a hacker could have a direct way to hack any account or device that is linked to your number.
+Because most banking and personal apps require two-factor authentication, losing control of your phone number can lead to significant problems.
+Hackers can hijack your phone, steal your 2FA codes, and gain direct access to any account or device linked to your number.
 This could, then, lead to further problems, since our smartphones have a large amount of personal data.

 Additionally, if a cybercriminal or a hacker is able to gain access to your baking credentials, they can not only collect data on your transactions but can also make transactions for themselves.
 This can usually be done through phishing and malware applications, or even devices that make use of card-skimming software.